 Apple and Epic Games meet in court on Monday.
-Here’s everything you need to know
+Here’s everything you need to know.

 The general public can listen to the trial via teleconference.
 Details on how to listen in will be posted on the court’s website.
 Evidence entered into the trial will be viewable at this Box link: http://tinyurl.com/epicvapple

 Epic Games is the company behind “Fortnite,” one of the most popular contemporary video games.
 “Fortnite” is a battle royal, which means the objective is to be the last player or team standing.
 At the beginning of a round, 100 players are dropped into a big cartoonish world and tasked with picking up materials, items and weapons that will help them outlast their opponents.
 The game is free to play — a big factor in its popularity — and makes the bulk of its money through players paying for an in-game currency to buy cosmetics.
-The game also often hosts showy, high profile events, including a Marvel tie-in around the Avengers series, and a Travis Scott “concert.”
+The game also often hosts showy high-profile events, including a Marvel tie-in around the Avengers series and a Travis Scott “concert.”

 Epic isn’t just a game developer, though.
-A core part of its business is developing and licensing the Unreal Engine, a 3-D development software used in numerous video games, as well as TV and film — most notably in the Disney+ series “The Mandalorian.”
+A core part of its business is developing and licensing the Unreal Engine, a 3-D development software used in numerous video games, as well as TV and film — most notably in the Disney Plus series “The Mandalorian.”
 The company has also been on an acquisition spree, purchasing game developers in an effort to bolster Epic’s offerings in its eponymous Games Store, a free piece of software that serves as a digital storefront for games and other apps.

-Catch me up on what happened with Apple.
+Catch me up on what happened with Apple

 Apple’s App Store is the only way to install software on Apple’s mobile operating system, called iOS.
 Developers who make software for iOS must follow Apple’s rules and use its payment system, which charges a commission on every sale.

-In August, 2020, Epic Games updated the “Fortnite” iPhone app to offer gamers the ability to pay Epic directly, bypassing Apple’s payment processing system its 30 percent commission.
+In August 2020, Epic Games updated the “Fortnite” iPhone app to offer gamers the ability to pay Epic directly, bypassing Apple’s payment processing system and its 30 percent commission.
 Apple responded by removing “Fortnite” from the App Store.
 Apple also cut off Epic’s access to its Mac and iOS developer accounts, endangering the company’s work on Unreal; a judge later ordered Apple to restore Epic’s access.

 Epic was prepared.
-It had a public-relations campaign calling for Apple to #FreeFortnite and posted a video that parodied Apple’s 1984 Big Brother advertisement.
-And its legal complaint was 60 pages long.
-Epic’s legal team includes Christine Varney, who represented Netscape in its antitrust suit against Microsoft more than two decades ago and served as U.S. Assistant Attorney General of the antitrust division under the Obama administration.
+It had a public relations campaign calling for Apple to #FreeFortnite and posted a video that parodied Apple’s “1984” Big Brother advertisement.
+Its legal complaint was 60 pages long.
+Epic’s legal team includes Christine Varney, who represented Netscape in its antitrust suit against Microsoft more than two decades ago and served as U.S. assistant attorney general of the antitrust division under the Obama administration.

 Amid a global pandemic, there have been Zoom hearings, rulings and lots of document discovery, with a few bombshells.
 Epic found emails in which Apple executives discuss the decision to keep iMessage, Apple’s messaging service, exclusively on iPhones.
 It was notable because Epic is making the case that Apple is making it hard to switch mobile operating systems, which is part of its case about Apple dominating the market.
-Another internal email showed Apple executives discussing the difficulty Apple has in detecting fraud on the App store.
+Another internal email showed Apple executives discussing the difficulty Apple has in detecting fraud on the App Store.
 One executive compared Apple’s ability to stop sophisticated fraudsters to “bringing a plastic butter knife to a gunfight” in an email revealed in court documents.

 How will the case be decided?

 Both sides agreed to a “bench trial,” which means there won’t be a jury.
-Instead, the case will be decided by U.S. District Judge Yvonne Gonzalez Rogers.
-We have few early hints about which way Rogers is leaning; she’s made it clear that she doesn’t view Epic as a particularly sympathetic victim.
+Instead, the case will be decided by Rogers.
+We have few early hints about which way Rogers is leaning; she’s made it clear she doesn’t view Epic as a particularly sympathetic victim.
 Rogers admonished Epic for its tactics ahead of the lawsuit: Epic says it knew it was violating Apple’s rules, but Epic has argued in court that they amount to an illegal contract.
-Epic was, in essence, baiting Apple into kicking it off the App store.
+Epic was, in essence, baiting Apple into kicking it off the App Store.

 But the case isn’t about Epic.
 It’s about Apple’s App Store business model and whether it’s legal.